solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 To solve this kind of attack the application fees should be stored in the ledger but this involves a lot of changes in the solana core code.
 And this kind of attack can only affect one dapp at a time, attacker has to burn a lot of gas fees to sustain for a very long time.

+Another type of attack is currently possible on the cluster, which reamins unresolved by this SIMD.
+An attacker who intends to do MEV can block competitors by creating a transaction that write-locks their accounts and do some heavy calculation consuming a lot of CUs.
+This attack will prevent competitors from performing MEV during that block, and the attacker will have an advantage.
+We have identified certain transactions that do to this attack and waste block space.
+We also wanted to address this issue in this SIMD but could not find an elegant solution, so another SIMD will be created to address this issue.

 ## Backwards Compatibility